Odds slashed on winning EuroMillions jackpot of €190m

 If in Tuesday night’s draw no player matches the five numbers from the main panel plus an additional two so-called Lucky Star numbers it will have to be shared at the next prize tier at which there are winners.

-The EuroMillions jackpot of €190 million will have to be won tomorrow night no matter what happens, with the odds of claiming at least a share of the top price effectively falling from 140 million to 1 to a considerably more manageable 7 million to 1 due to a never-before enforced rule.
+The EuroMillions jackpot of €190 million will have to be won on Tuesday night no matter what happens, with the odds of claiming at least a share of the top prize effectively falling from 140 million to 1 to a considerably more manageable 7 million to 1 due to a never-before enforced rule.

 The current jackpot has been rolling over since July 23rd and this week for the first time in the 15-year history of the game, it will have hit its maximum allowed limit of €190 million on five consecutive occasions.